openfoodfacts/openfoodfacts-server/installation/product-opener.md

 ### Before you Start

-Product opener is NOT yet release as open source.
-The instructions are for reference and for early testers of Product Opener.These instructions are very likely to change as the code will be restructured, made more independent of proprietary code and specific Open Food Facts uses etc. When it is released, Product Opener will have much easier to use install scripts and instruction.
+Product opener is NOT yet released as open source.
+The instructions are for reference and for early testers of Product Opener.
+These instructions are very likely to change as the code will be restructured, made more independent of proprietary code, and specific Open Food Facts uses etc. When it is released, Product Opener will have much easier to use install scripts and instruction.

 ### Installation